dxw/playbook/guides/how-we-do-user-research.md

 We often use sticky notes and paper worksheets to capture information during research sessions, for example when [researching users’ experiences](https://www.gov.uk/service-manual/user-research/researching-user-experiences).

+Design paper worksheets, and give people advice on [writing sticky notes](https://www.gov.uk/service-manual/user-research/taking-notes-and-recording-user-research-sessions#using-sticky-notes), so you can easily use the information recorded.

 Avoid capturing personally identifiable information about participants on sticky notes or paper.
 If you capture any sensitive informaton on sticky notes or paper, make sure to use a shredder to dispose of it.

 Use a dxw provided phone or tablet, rather than your personal device, to capture the contents of sticky notes and paper worksheets.